mpgxc/mpgxc/README.md

 #### 👨‍💻 Backend Software Developer | 💻 Aspiring Software Engineer

 I love programming in Python, Nodejs, React.
-I currently work at Brisanet Telecomunicações as a backend software developer with Nodejs and occasionally play with Python to learn a bit of machine learning and NLP.
+I currently work at Compass.uol as a backend software developer with Nodejs and occasionally play with Python to learn a bit of machine learning and NLP.

 Currently, I've been studying software architecture and code design with topics like Clean Architecture, Domain-Driven Design, SOLID principles and other interesting topics and I'm also trying to apply all these concepts in study projects and at my work with nodejs and typescript.